Winter Sales Event - Get $20 Off a New Smart Oil Gauge with code WINTER2025 - Shop Now

 If you put some diesel into your heating oil tank, then you should restart your burner ASAP.
 This is because with your furnace being deprived of oil for so long, it will need a reset for it to get back up and running.
 In the below image, you can see where the reset button on your burner is located.
 It’s usually the button in the center of the starter and will either be flashing a red light or nothing at all.
 After you’ve pressed the button, give the starter 15 seconds and you should start to hear the system start back up.
 The system will either continue to stay on, or it will turn right back off.

 If your heating oil system doesn’t turn back off, you will likely need to bleed the air off the lines.
 However, DO NOT attempt this if you are not mechanically proficient.
 It would be best to contact an HVAC technician to handle this.
-After the line shave been bled, press the reset button again and see if that gets the system up and running again.
+After the lines have been bled, press the reset button again and see if that gets the system up and running again.
 If at this point, your system is back up and running, you MUST contact an HVAC technician to inspect your heating oil system.

 Being on top of your burner is very important!
 You must ensure that your system is working correctly so that you can ensure that you house is always heated!